folke/twilight.nvim/README.md

     alpha = 0.25, -- amount of dimming
     -- we try to get the foreground from the highlight groups or fallback color color = { "Normal", "#ffffff" },
-  },
-  context = 10, -- amount of lines we will try to show around the current line -- treesitter is used to automatically expand the visible text,
+    inactive = false, -- when true, other windows will be fully dimmed (unless they contain the same buffer) }, context = 10, -- amount of lines we will try to show around the current line -- treesitter is used to automatically expand the visible text,